DrAlbertCruz/CMPS-3240-Data-Register-ARM/README.md

 `.comm fox, 200, 4` is unique from the others.
 We do not initialize is.
 Instead, we use the `.comm` directive, which orders the linker to requisition uninitialized array space.
 The first argument is the name, the second argument is the length, and the third argument is the length of each element in bytes.
 Again, `int` is 4-bytes, so that's why we enter 4 here.

-So that was fun and interesting, if you have `gdb` open still, there are two commands that will help you peek at the variables in memory.
-The first is to resolve the address:
+So that was fun and interesting, if you have `gdb` open still, there are two commands that will help you peek at the variables in memory. *Note that it does not matter which breakpoint you're at, because we haven't modified these variables yet.
+Just make sure gdb is running the process.* The first is to resolve the address:

 ```gdb
 (gdb) p &badger